Inside: Vegetables for kids are important for their health and wellness. Here are 12 reasons why vegetables for kids are important.

-Veggies can help fight depression because they are loaded with important vitamins and minerals such as magnesium, potassium, selenium, and Vitamin A and C. The fat in avocadoes have been found to help both our mental and brain health.
+Veggies can help fight depression because they are loaded with important vitamins and minerals such as magnesium, potassium, selenium, and Vitamin A and C. The fat in avocadoes has been found to help both our mental and brain health.
 There is an increase in mood disorders with children and better diets can and do help.

 #12: Perfect for Healthy Skin